Coins still play a vital role in many businesses’ everyday transactions, even in our digital age.

 • Arcades

 Crafted by experts in coin sensor technology, our hardware ensures accuracy and efficiency.
-And our software optimizes processing and maintains smooth operations.
+And our software optimises processing and maintains smooth operations.

 Conclusion

-Coin counting scales compute weight values accurately for efficient coin tallying.
-They are used across a broad range of industries and different-sized businesses
+Money counting scales compute weight values accurately for efficient coin tallying.
+They are used across a broad range of industries and different-sized businesses.

-They have coin weight values programmed into them and integrated with calibrated scales.
+They have the ability to recognize coin weight values programmed into them and integrated with calibrated scales.
 This enables them to efficiently and accurately count coins.

 They are different to regular coin counting machines, of which they are essentially a type.